litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Frequently Asked Questions ==

-= How do the Cache features of LSCache work? =
-This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
+= Why do the cache features require LiteSpeed Server? = This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
+The plugin's cache features indicate to the server that a page is cacheable and for how long, or they invalidate particular cached pages using tags.

 LSCache is a server-level cache, so it's faster than PHP-level caches.
 [Compare with other PHP-based caches](https://www.litespeedtech.com/benchmarks/wordpress).